matijakolaric-com/django-music-publisher/docs/manual_work.rst

 ``Writers`` will list only works by a particular :doc:`writer <manual_writer>`.

-``Last edited`` filter allows find all works that have been changed recently, including related objects, e.g. writers.
+``Last edited`` filter allows you to find all works that have changed recently.

 Filters and search can be combined.
 Only works fulfilling all the criteria will be shown.